 Knowing the right questions you want answers for is essential before a consultation.
-See here for a list of good questions.
 If you have satisfactory answers to all your questions you do not need more consultations.
 However if you are not happy with what you have heard or all your questions have not been answered you should seek another opinion.
 Make sure you are happy with their postoperative photographs.
 Use the appointment as an opportunity to ask questions.
 An appointment is also an excellent opportunity to sit with staff.
 You can also use this time to investigate the accredited facilities in which they work.
 Fellowship-training, beyond the core plastic surgery residency, is important.
 Fellowship training shows that the surgeon has gone above and beyond the standard.
 They’ve sought specialised training specific to the area in which they practice.

 The most important thing is that you choose someone with whom you feel comfortable.
 You must be confident they will meet your goals and expectations.